Social mobility: Influence of intelligence and education

 There were some great contributors to social class attainment and social class mobility in the twentieth century: Both social class attainment and social mobility are influenced by pre-existing levels of mental ability, which was in consistence with other studies.
 So, the role of individual level mental ability in pursuit of educational attainment—professional positions require specific educational credentials.
-Furthermore, educational attainment contributes to social class attainment through the contribution of mental ability to educational attainment.
-Even further, mental ability can contribute to social class attainment independent of actual educational attainment, as in when the educational attainment is prevented, individuals with higher mental ability manage to make use of the mental ability to work their way up on the social ladder.
+Educational attainment contributes to social class attainment through the contribution of mental ability to educational attainment.
+Mental ability can contribute to social class attainment independent of actual educational attainment, as in when the educational attainment is prevented, individuals with higher mental ability manage to make use of the mental ability to work their way up on the social ladder.

 This study made clear that intergenerational transmission of educational attainment is one of the key ways in which social class was maintained within family, and there was also evidence that education attainment was increasing over time.
 Finally, the results suggest that social mobility (moving upward and downward) has increased in recent years in Britain.
 Which according to one researcher is important because an overall mobility of about 22% is needed to keep the distribution of intelligence relatively constant from one generation to the other within each occupational category.

-Researchers looked into the effects elitist and non-elitist education systems have on social mobility.
+In 2010, researchers looked into the effects elitist and non-elitist education systems have on social mobility.
 Education policies are often critiqued based on their impact on a single generation, but it is important to look at education policies and the effects they have on social mobility.
 In the research, elitist schools are defined as schools that focus on providing its best students with the tools to succeed, whereas an egalitarian school is one that predicates itself on giving equal opportunity to all its students to achieve academic success.
 When private education supplements were not considered, it was found that the greatest amount of social mobility was derived from a system with the least elitist public education system.
 It was also discovered that the system with the most elitist policies produced the greatest amount of utilitarian welfare.
 Logically, social mobility decreases with more elitist education systems and utilitarian welfare decreases with less elitist public education policies.

 When private education supplements are introduced, it becomes clear that some elitist policies promote some social mobility and that an egalitarian system is the most successful at creating the maximum amount of welfare.
 These discoveries were justified from the reasoning that elitist education systems discourage skilled workers from supplementing their children's educations with private expenditures.